Pan Am Southern: Post Pan Am acquisition by CSX

 The United States Department of Justice had recommended that the STB require CSX to sell its stake in PAS as a condition of the merger to prevent a reduction in competition.
 Railroads in New England, including Vermont Rail System and Canadian Pacific Railway, had also objected to the plan for G&W to operate PAS, as it would give G&W an even more extensive network in the region than it currently has.
 Canadian Pacific in particular asserted in a filing to the STB that the purchase would give CSX control of both of the primary east to west rail lines in New England and leave other companies at a competitive disadvantage.
 The STB rejected those arguments.

+Berkshire and Eastern Railroad began operating Pan Am Southern on September 1, 2023.